What is advocacy?

 In short, because it works.

-But as powerful as that has been, one out of five people around the world are still in need of safe, healthy and affordable housing.
+But as powerful as that has been, 1 in 5 people around the world are still in need of safe, healthy and affordable housing.
 Through advocacy, we can all exponentially increase access to decent, affordable housing.

 Advocating on behalf of those living in poor conditions is a priority for Habitat.
 We wholeheartedly believe that a decent place to live can remove barriers to opportunity, success and health that might have been part of a family’s life for years, if not generations.